← Back to Blog

 Here's a real scenario, not a hypothetical:

-A business with one receptionist handling 412 calls per month.
-22% going to voicemail — that's 90 calls a month with no answer.
+A business with one receptionist handling 412 calls a month.
+22% going to voicemail, which is 90 calls a month with no answer.
 Average call value: $400.
-That's $36,000 a month in calls that potentially walked out the door. $432,000 annually.
+That's $36,000 a month in calls that potentially walked out the door. $432,000 a year.

-We deployed an AI voice agent at $997/month.
-In month 1: 31 additional booked appointments that wouldn't have happened otherwise.
+We deployed an AI voice agent.
+Month 1: 31 extra booked appointments that wouldn't have happened otherwise.
+31 × $400 = $12,400 in recovered revenue, in the first month, before tuning.
+The agent runs 24/7.

 What would your numbers look like?
 That's exactly what the ROI calculator is built to show you.